-Inside: Have fun this St. Patrick’s Day making this cute leprechaun handprint craft with your kids.
-Or see all our fun St. Patrick’s Day crafts and ideas for kids here.
+Inside: Have fun this St. Patrick’s Day making this cute leprechaun handprint craft with your kids!

-Now that my kids are a little older, we love celebrating the less popular holidays.
+Now that my kids are a little older, we love celebrating the less popular holidays right alongs side the popular ones.

 Things like Valentine’s Day, Earth Day, National Donut Day and of course, St. Patrick’s Day.

-Read on below to see how easy it is to do with your kids or students.
+Read on below to see how simple it is to make with your kids or students.

 Handprint Leprechaun Craft